Leilamag/C-Programming/04-Variables.md

 }
 ```

-Tried the code with `%c` to see what happens, I notice only the last letters for the name and country gets printed.
+Tried the code with `%c` and the single quotes, to see what happens, I notice only the last letters for the name and country gets printed.
+Note: you can only store only one single character here, if more than one it will print the string index 0 in this case or throws error.

 ```c
 #include <stdio.h>